vanStaen/spielbetrieb.eu/README.md

 1. `newsletter`: manage the list of subscribers to our lists
 2. `events`: overview/management of all events for the splieplan
 3. `users`: overview of registered users
-4. `shops`: overview of all partners
+4. `partners`: overview of all partners
 5. `content`: management of article for the blog and the dark issues
 6. `analytics`: access to the portal's data
 7. `translation`: translation of the portal's texts